nmset/saf7/README.md

 If the same sender's XMPP account is used in multiple instances, or on multiple hosts, a different resource parameter MUST be used for each instance.

 FILES IN THE RELEASE ARCHIVE

  -All project files as a NetBeans project.

  -Convenience files :

     saf7_SendMsg.sh : a bash script to send a message.
-It accepts the recipient's address, the message, and optionally the bustag parameter if relevant.
-    saf7_Quit.sh : a bash script to stop the application.
+It accepts the recipient's address, the message, and optionally the bustag parameter if relevant. saf7_Quit.sh : a bash script to stop the application.
 Only root can do that, as per applied DBus policy.
 It optionally accepts the bustag parameter. saf7-default.rc.template : can simplify creating a configuration file. saf7-default.conf : a DBus policy file for the default instance.
-Create another one if bustag is used.
-    saf7-default.service : a systemd service file for the default instance.
+Create another one if bustag is used. saf7-default.service : a systemd service file for the default instance.
 Create another service file if bustag is used.
-    PKGBUILD : to create an Arch's package.

 After installation, create a default /usr/local/etc/saf7/saf7-default.rc file with valid parameters.

 DISCLAIMER
 I don't claim the application is fit for any purpose.Programming is just my hobby.